samanazadi/load-balancer/README.md

   - Change `checker.json` accordingly.
     - TCP checker doesn't need any parameters.
     - HTTP checker needs keys "path" and "keyPhrase" in the json file.
-- Change algorithm name in `config.json` based on required algorithm.
-At the time only round-robin algorithm is implemented ("rr").
+- Change algorithm name in `config.json` to one of "rr" (round-robin) or "ch" (consistent hashing)
   - Change `algorithm.json` accordingly.
     - Round-robin algorithm doesn't need any parameters.
+    - Consistent hashing need two parameters: "replicas" (e.g. 100) and "hashFunc" (e.g. "crc32")

 # How to Use
 Build and run `cmd/server/main.go`.
 Listening port, nodes and other configs will be read from config files.